-1/2 of the Final Grade: Class Attendance/Participation (45 points)
+1/2 of the Final Grade: Class Attendance/Participation (50 points)

-- Attendance points are based on the total number of class sessions held.
-This course has nine sessions.
-5 points are awarded for attendance at each seminar session. - Points may be deducted for excessive tardiness or leaving early and cannot be recovered unless the absence is due to a work requirement.
+• Attendance points are based on the total number of class sessions held.
+This course has ten sessions.
+Five points are awarded for attendance at each seminar session.

+- Points may be deducted for excessive tardiness or leaving early and cannot be recovered unless the absence is due to a work requirement.
 (See the section below regarding absences for work-related obligations). - Participation points for ONLINE classes: There is a possibility that one or more of your Saturday seminars will be online.
 Teachers must be visible "on camera" and present during the session.
 Classes scheduled to be online are less in duration than in-person classes.
 Opportunities for topic discussion during class are limited during online classes.
-Teachers must participate in the After-Seminar Online Discussion.

-Three points are awarded for attendance at each seminar session and 2 points for completing the assignment for a total of 5 points for attendance and participation.
+Therefore, following online classes, teachers must participate in the After-Seminar Online Discussion.
+Three points are awarded for attendance at each seminar session, and 2 points are awarded for completing the after-seminar discussion assignment for a combined total of 5 points for attendance and participation.